francoismassart/buzz-buzzers/README.md

 }, 500);

-// Get notified when a button is pressed buzzers.onPress(function(ev) {
+// Get notified when a button is pressed buzzers.onPress(function (ev) {
   // ev is an object with two attributes:
   // - controller: Number from 1 to 4
   // - button: Number from 0 to 4.
 0 is the big red button.
+  console.log(
-	console.log('Button ' + ev.button + ' on controller ' + ev.controller + ' pressed');
+    "Button " + ev.button + " on controller " + ev.controller + " pressed"
+  );
 });

-// Get notified when a button is released buzzers.onRelease(function(ev) {
+// Get notified when a button is released buzzers.onRelease(function (ev) {
+  console.log(
-	console.log('Button ' + ev.button + ' on controller ' + ev.controller + ' released');
+    "Button " + ev.button + " on controller " + ev.controller + " released"
+  );
 });

-// Get notified whenever something changes buzzers.onChange(function(state) {
+// Get notified whenever something changes buzzers.onChange(function (state) {
   // state is an array of booleans with all buttons
   // false means the button is not pressed
   // and true when a button is pressed
-	/* An example could look like this, in this case the second color button of controller 2 was pressed and the big red button on controller four is pressed [
+  /* An example could look like this, in this case the second color button
+	of controller 2 was pressed and the big red button on controller four is pressed [
         false, false, false, false, false, // first controller